How to Install and Use Docker on Linux

 Log out and log back in.

-Note: Fedora users might need to create the docker group manually:
+Note: Fedora users might need to create the Docker group manually:

 sudo groupadd docker